dzvilius/visual-money-tracker/README.md

 The application is deployed to Netlify.
 To see a working version please go to: [Live Preview](https://elastic-hawking-05c821.netlify.com/).

-To run project locally you do not need any additional software.
+To run the project locally, you do not need any additional software.

 The application can be deployed to any static application hosting provider.

 I am using Netlify because it can automatically deploy the application each time I push my commits to GitHub repository.

-To deploy the application to [Netlify](https://www.netlify.com/) you need to sign up for an account first.
-Choose the 'New site from Git' option, then pick your online git hosting service provider and grant a permission to access your repository.
+To deploy the application to [Netlify](https://www.netlify.com/), you need to sign up for an account first.
+Choose the 'New site from Git' option, then pick your online git hosting service provider and grant permission to access your repository.
 And it's done!
-Now each time you commit to GitHub or your preferred service Netlify will automatically deploy the application.
+Now each time you commit to GitHub or your preferred service, Netlify will automatically deploy the application.

 #### Acknowledgements

-Tool to create data structure and generate CSV file:
+A tool to create data structure and generate a CSV file:

 - https://mockaroo.com/